 Note: Make sure you boil and drain the spinach before adding it to the tomato base.
 If not, the stew will be watery.
 To prepare the spinach, remove the roots and chop the spinach.
 Then, add spinach to a large bowl, rinse with cold water and transfer the spinach to another bowl.
 You should see dirt at the bottom of the bowl.
 Ensure you wash the spinach thoroughly at least three times, as it is usually quite dirty.
 After washing the spinach, pour boiling hot water over the spinach and drain in a strainer or sieve after 5 minutes.
 The spinach is now ready to be added to the stew.

-1. Add a generous amount of palm oil to cover the base of a pot and add 1-2 tsp of iru once it is hot.
+1. Add a generous amount of palm oil to cover the base of a pot and add 1-2 teaspoon of iru once it is hot.
 Pour in 1-2 cups of chicken stock.
 Season it with salt to taste, ground pepper to taste, and 1-2 knorr or Maggi cubes.
 Stir.

 2. Then, add pre-cooked assorted meat to the stew and let it cook for about 10-15 minutes, depending on how soft the meat is.
 Once the meat is done, remove it from the pot and set it aside for later.